New CenterWatch study shows investigative sites see revenue, clinical trial volume growth amid signs of recovery

 In its May issue, CenterWatch will release part two of this study, comparing investigative site financial and operating benchmarks by research center size and for-profit and not-for-profit status.

-from this feature article, purchase a copy of the April issue or subscribe to The CenterWatch Monthly online at http://store.centerwatch.com, email firstname.lastname@example.org or call (617) 948-5100.
+Read an excerpt from this feature article, purchase a copy of the April issue or subscribe to The CenterWatch Monthly online at http://store.centerwatch.com, email firstname.lastname@example.org or call (617) 948-5100.
 You’ll receive the full summary report with 20 data and methodology charts.

 Founded in 1994, CenterWatch is a trusted source and global destination of clinical trials information for both professionals and patients.
 CenterWatch provides a wide variety of information services including grant leads for investigative sites; business development leads for contract service providers; postings of career opportunities; listings of clinical trials actively seeking patients; advertising and promotional opportunities; and proprietary business analysis and data about the global clinical trials industry.
 Visit www.centerwatch.com.